 34. Review of Limits of Utilitarianism, HB Miller & WH Williams (eds.), Public Choice.

-35. Deendayal lecture (one of four invited lecturers), Washington DC, May.
+35. Deendayal Upadhyaya lecture “On Government and the Individual in India” (one of four invited lecturers), Washington DC, October 1984.

 36. (with one other) “Does the Theory of Logical Types Inform the Theory of Communication?”, Journal of Genetic Psychology., 148 (4), Dec.
 1987 [Citation: